pypa/packaging.python.org/source/peps.rst

                 updates this to use a json-based system of metadata.

-:Implementation: Currently, only the ``bdist_wheel`` extension from the
+:Implementation: Currently, the ``bdist_wheel`` extension from the
-                :ref:`wheel` project creates distributions using this structure, although :ref:`setuptools` and :ref:`pip` are equipped to manage distributions installed in this way.
+                :ref:`wheel` project creates distributions using this structure, and :ref:`setuptools` and :ref:`pip` are equipped to manage distributions installed in this way.
+There is also an implementation in :ref:`distlib`.

 .. _PEP425s: